What’s the Deal with Homework? How Much is Too Much?

 How much homework should students have at each grade level?
 The National PTA recommend guidelines shared by researcher Harris Cooperecommendsminutes per night in the first grade, and an additional 10 minutes per grade level thereafter.
 For example, 20 minutes for second grade and 120 minutes for twelfth grade.
 High school age student’s homework times depend on the level of higher education classes they take.

 When is the best time to do homework?
 There are two schools of thought on this one, and both are correct depending on your child’s learning style.

 One, allow the student to unwind for a set time before beginning homework.
 This allows the child to rest the brain and body, play, read for fun, color, socialize and the like.
-However, for some children it is difficult get them to sit or refocus their brain, to complete school work after activity.
+However, for some children, it is difficult to get them to sit or refocus their brains, to complete school work after an activity.

 Second, provide a snack and beverage while your child completes their homework as soon as they get home.
 The brain is still in “learning” mode and it may be easier for the student to recall topics learned throughout the day.